gracesng/betty-bot/README.md

 # betty-bot

-A simple slack bot which will ask a random member of the #under30s channel a random question
+A simple slack bot which will ask a random member of the #team-skincare-and-makeup channel a random question

 ## Cron Schedule
 Runs Monday, Wednesday, Friday at 11am AEDT